USPS Community Connection connects elementary educators and their students with unique and engaging teaching tools – STAMPS!

 School Days & American Ways is a beautiful, oversized curriculum-connected classroom calendar filled with information and imagery about our country.
 Monthly calendar pages are designed around selected themes that are illustrated through stamps, and dovetail with primary grade curriculum standards in: political science, people and nations of the world, science, geography and economics.

-To receive more information and a sample page from the 2012-13 calendar, please contact email@example.com.
+To receive more information and a sample page, please contact email@example.com.

 One of the world’s most popular hobbies, stamp collecting is fun and educational for all ages, and it's easy to start without a big investment.
 The study of stamps and postal materials is called philately, and collectors are called philatelists.
 Learn more about how to collect stamps, philatelic terms, and other stamp collecting resources from the United States Postal Service®.